JakobMichaelGollreiter/creativeImageFromTextGenerator/README.md

 To start the containers run `docker-compose up -d`

 **IMPORTANT:** There are Mysql-default-passwords set in the `./environment.env` file.
-If you plan to run WoDone anywhere you MUST CHANGE THESE PASSWORDS!!!
-As the Database is not accessable from outside it's own Docker network this should be reasonably safe though - but bad practise.
+If you plan to run WoDone anywhere **YOU MUST CHANGE THESE PASSWORDS!!!** As the database is not accessible from outside it's own Docker network this should be reasonably safe though - but bad practice.

-_Note: WoDone is currently only compatible with cuda-caplable Nvidia-GPUs.
-You can modify the docker-compose.yml in order to use CPU compute but this will slow down image generation drasticly, taking as much as an hour or more per image._
+_Note: WoDone is currently only compatible with cuda-capable Nvidia-GPUs.
+You can modify the docker-compose.yml in order to use CPU compute but this will slow down image generation drastically, taking as much as an hour or more per image._

 <!-- Use -->